Jana B. Pfeiffer creates expressive figurative portraits in which external places and inner worlds merge together.

 She transforms these ideas into precise, multilayered compositions that shift through distance, perspective and light.
 From afar, the works appear clear and focused, while closer viewing reveals new layers and connections.

-Her works invite viewers to question familiar ways of seeing and to reposition themselves between external reality and inner experience.
+Her works invite viewers to question familiar perspectives and assumptions, and to reorient themselves between external reality and inner experience.

-In an increasingly technology driven world, her art focuses on a deeply human ability: not only to recognize meaning, but to feel it and actively rethink it.
+In an increasingly technology shaped world, her art draws attention to a distinctly human ability: not only to recognize meaning, but to feel it and rethink it.